 Events and marketing to new users

 In Year 3 EGI will focus on “going to the user”.
 This means researching and selecting events focusing on individual scientific disciplines and promoting the benefits of grid to that community through targeted case studies and following this up with local support actions through the NILs.
 It also means working with the VRCs to select events and generate the materials.
 The work here will build on the continuing catalogue of materials known as “Stories from the grid” which includes posters, brochures and videos specifically aimed at the non-technical user.
 These follow a simple template of discussing what the grid is in broad terms, talking about the research relevant to that area, and the benefits the grid brings to it.
 Coordination of attendance at events between the communications, user community support and policy teams and the NILs will be important for maximising impact.
+This will help to increase EGI’s visibility at national or international events which NILs may already be attending.
+NILs may also bid to host booths at international events that will be organised and funded from the project central dissemination budget, such as International SuperComputing ISC12 in Hamburg.
+This will reduce travel costs for the central team, increase the number and range of events that can be attended, and give NGIs the opportunity to publicise their national work at events with large numbers of delegates.

 Main website and web design